ronnatarajan/Project4/README.md

 # # Project4
 ### Compiling
 To compile the project, simply run MainMenu.java and follow instructions prompted.
-<br/>** import src is in our GitHub workspace because IntelliJ would not let use directories.
-Only packages.
+<br/>** import src is in our GitHub workspace because IntelliJ would not let us use directories, only packages.
 In Vocareum, we removed import src.
 ### Submissions
 Ryan - Submitted report on Brightspace
 Josh - Submitted Vocareum workspace